qiushiyan/fpp/README.md

-# fpp
- Notes for "Forecasting: Principles and Practice, 3rd edition"
+Notes for *Forecasting: Principles and Practice, 3rd edition*